People of Headington: Etheldreda Janet Laing (née Winkfield)

 Etheldreda’s parents were married in the West Bromwich area in the third quarter of 1864 and had the following children:

-- Etheldreda Janet Winkfield (born in Ely in 1872, registered Ely third quarter)
+- Etheldreda Janet Winkfield (born in Ely in 1872, registered there third quarter)

-- Edward Guy N. Winkfield (born in Ely in 1873, registered Ely third quarter)
+- Edward Guy Nunns Winkfield (born in Ely in 1873, registered there third quarter)

-- Elinor Beryl Winkfield (born in Brighton in 1874, registered Steyning third quarter)
+- Elinor Beryl Winkfield (born in Brighton in 1874, registered Steyning district third quarter)

-Etheldreda’s parents were obviously living at Stony Stratford in Buckinghamshire for the first five years of their marriage, but by the time of the 1871 census her father (who was a graduate of the University of Cambridge) had been appointed Headmaster of the King’s School in Ely and Vicar of Chettisham.
-The family lived at the school, and Etheldreda was born in Ely in 1873.
+Etheldreda’s parents lived at Stony Stratford in Buckinghamshire for the first five years of their marriage, but by the time of the 1871 census her father (who was a graduate of the University of Cambridge) had been appointed Headmaster of the King’s School in Ely and Vicar of Chettisham.
+The family lived at the school, and Etheldreda was born at Ely in 1873.

-The 1881 census shows Etheldreda (8) staying at the seaside at Grafton Villas, Hunstanton, Norfolk with her mother Sarah and Marian (14), Edward (7), and Elinor (6).
-Her father and brother Thomas (11) were at home at the school in Ely, and her older brother Richard (13) was away at boarding school (at Cordwallis College in Cookham, run by the Revd Thomas J. Nunns, doubtless a relation of his mother).
+The 1881 census shows Etheldreda (8) staying at the seaside at Grafton Villas, Hunstanton, Norfolk with her mother Sarah and her older sister Marian (14) and younger brother and sister Edward (7) and Elinor (6).
+Her father and brother Thomas (11) were at home at the school in Ely, and her older brother Richard (13) was away at boarding school (Cordwallis College in Cookham, run by the Revd Thomas J. Nunns, doubtless a relation of his mother).

 Ten years later in 1891, Etheldreda (18) was at home with her father at the school in Ely: she studied drawing in Cambridge before her marriage, and this may explain why she was not away on holiday with her mother and siblings.
 She continued with her art, working as a miniaturist.